 - Grief Support: Counselors and volunteers help family and friends cope with the adjustments of losing a loved one.

 - Spiritual Help: A chaplain or minister can give spiritual guidance and emotional support when requested.

 Who Pays for Care?

 - Medicare, Medicaid and some private insurance companies cover the cost of Hospice services.

 - In addition, to help finance the program, Hospice accepts memorial contributions and donations from individuals and community sources.

-- Within the limits of our financial resources, our Hospice accepts patients without a source of payment.
-Hospice does not bill the patient.
+- Within the limits of our financial resources, Hospice-Arkansas accepts patients without a source of payment.
+We do not bill the patient.

 Who Can Receive Hospice Care?

 - Have an incurable illness with a limited life expectancy.